Follow us on social

 The summit of the Shanghai Cooperation Organization (SCO), a grouping of Asian and Eurasian states, opened on Sunday in the Chinese city of Tianjin.
 China is aiming to maximize the payoffs from the spectacle of the SCO’s largest-ever gathering.

 More than 20 world leaders including those from North Korea, India, Iran, central Asian states, Turkey, and China’s close partner Russia are being hosted by President Xi Jinping.
-The Secretary-Generals of the United Nations and ASEAN are both taking part.
+The Secretary-General of the United Nations and ASEAN are both taking part.
 Indonesian President Prabowo Subianto had planned to attend but cancelled at the last minute due to anti-government protests raging outside his capital today.

 The SCO’s roots are as a security grouping, but is increasingly taking on economic and connectivity agendas.
 During this summit, China is pushing for an SCO development bank and new financing arrangements on extraction of critical minerals.
 But bilateral meetings will also be important to watch, especially ones between China and India, China and Russia, and Russia and Iran.